Stick welding techniques

 Here the welder uses a semi-circular motion to create a wider bead with a stacked dimes appearance.
 For thinner welds, a straight line bead may be sufficient.

-When welding vertical up, if you focus on welding the sides of the joint, the middle will take care of itself.
+When welding vertical up, focus on welding the sides of the joint, and the middle will take care of itself.
 Move across the middle of the joint slowly enough so that the weld puddle can catch up, and pause slightly at the sides to ensure solid tie-in to the sidewall.
 If your weld looks like fish scales, you moved forward too quickly and didn’t hold long enough on the sides.